broadinstitute/wfl/docs/md/workflow-options.md

       },
       "options": {
         "my_option": "something for sample 1234",
-        "yet_another_option": "something for both of the samples"
+        "global_option": "something for all of the samples", "overwritten_option": "overwrite me for sample 5678"
       }
     },
     {